MyPureCloud/developer-center-blog/source/2018-09-11-access-local-service-from-the-cloud/index.html.markdown

 <img src="/2018-09-11-access-local-service-from-the-cloud/ngrok.png" alt="ngrok" style="display:block;margin-left: auto;margin-right: auto;width: 60%;">

 Pairing ngrok with PureCloud's Data Actions will give you the best of both worlds.
 It allows you to integrate local services with PureCloud, without having to write any additional code or setup complex networking rules.
-We've proven it out and this is what we did...
+We've tested it out and this is what we did...

 ### Quick Start